 For areas limited to FTTC broadband, you have a choice between the Openreach and Virgin Media networks.

 Recent upgrades to the Virgin Media network to compete with FTTP have resulted in higher speeds.
-The lowest you can expect from Virgin Media is around the 50Mbps (the VIVID 50 package) at £27 per month, up to 350Mbps (VIVID 350) for £50 per month.
+The lowest you can expect from Virgin Media is around 50Mbps for under £30 per month, up to a rapid 1.1Gb.

-Other fibre optic providers (such as Sky, TalkTalk, EE, Post Office, Plusnet, and countless others) use the Openreach network.
-More than 90% of premises now have access to FTTC broadband using a regular telephone line.
+Other fibre optic providers (such as Sky, TalkTalk, EE, Plusnet, and many more) use the Openreach network.
+More than 95% of premises now have access to FTTC broadband using a regular telephone line.

 FTTC and FTTP availability

-FTTC is the most widely-available high speed broadband service in the UK, with 95% coverage for speeds of 30Mb+.
-This is including the Virgin Media network, which by itself covers around 65% of premises.
+FTTC is the most widespread high-speed broadband service in the UK, with 95% coverage for speeds of 30Mb+.
+This is including the Virgin Media network, which by itself covers around 53% of premises.